siddhantshar24/product-management-springboot-jpa/README.md

 # Product-Management-Springboot-JPA
-A SpringBoot- REST API Project for Product Management using CRUD applications through REST API implemented in JPA Repository.
+REST API Project for Product Management using CRUD (Create Retrieve Update Delete) applications through API implemented using JPA Repository in Springboot Framework.

+Technologies used: Java, SpringBoot, REST API, JPA Repository, Postman.

 Description about technologies used:
 REST API is used for basic CRUD operations, i.e. GET, POST, DELETE and UPDATE.